Care Guidelines For Your Products

-We do offer stainless steel and aluminium bronze as alternative materials which do not tarnish, however, brass is still an extremely popular choice despite the maintenance involved.
+We do offer stainless steel and aluminium bronze as alternative materials which do not tarnish as readily, however brass is still an extremely popular choice despite the maintenance involved.
 Most people will agree it's a small inconvenience to pay for the pleasure of owning solid brass items.

 Wood is one of our favourite natural products to work with, walnut being a particular favourite in the Man Gun Bear range.
 As a natural product, wood can begin to look a little tired without the correct nourishment, so occasional product care is necessary.